4rt-Net/Dodgy-Webscraper/README.md

 <br />
 <br />
 Lastly:<br />
-Hack for the greater good and not for causing harm or breaking the law!
+Use your knowledge for good!<br />
-This projects may change from time to time as quality of life features are added.
+Projects may change from time to time as quality of life features are added.